 Under the general guidelines of PMR 44, all leaves of absence without pay shall be subject to the approval of the department head.
 Employees who are absent from duty on an authorized leave of absence shall not lose any rights accrued at the time the leave is granted.
-Approved leave without pay for purposes other than prolonged sickness shall commence after the employee has used all accrued vacation and approved floating holiday and personal leave, if applicable, except that the employee may retain up to ten (10) days' accrued vacation time.
-In cases of prolonged illness, approved leave without pay shall commence after the employee has used all accrued sick leave, vacation leave and approved floating holiday and personal leave, if applicable, except that the employee may retain up to ten (10) days' accrued vacation time.
+Approved leave without pay for purposes other than prolonged sickness shall commence after the employee has used all accrued vacation and approved floating holiday and professional leave (if applicable), except that the employee may retain up to ten (10) days' accrued vacation time.
+In cases of prolonged illness, approved leave without pay shall commence after the employee has used all accrued sick leave, vacation leave and approved floating holiday and professional leave (if applicable), except that the employee may retain up to ten (10) days' accrued vacation time.